SYSU-MSC-Studio/Project-B/README.md

-# Feature branch
+# Develop branch
-This branch is used for new feature develop.
+This branch is used for new version develop.